oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 image:
 ---

-In 2013 Github released its search functionality, allowing to scan code in all public repositories, and a day after the release they had to partially shut it down.
+In 2013 Github released a search functionality, allowing to scan code in all public repositories, and a day after the release they had to partially shut it down.
 It was speculated that the shutdown was because the feature allowed any user to search for all kinds of secrets stored in Github repositories.
+In 2014, data on 50,000 Uber drivers was stolen.
+It seems someone got access to the company's database using login credentials found in a Github public repository.

-Even if that seems long ago, secrets leakage seems to remain pervasive and constant, and happens to all kinds of developers, as explained by the study of NC State University.
-Secrets leakage can lead to cyber-attacks, data loss or corruption, sensitive data breaches and cryptojacking (cryptocurrency mining using victim's cloud computer power).
+Seems long ago?
+Secrets leakage seems to remain pervasive and constant, and happens to all kinds of developers, as explained by the study of NC State University.
+And it can lead to cyber-attacks, data loss or corruption, sensitive data breaches and cryptojacking (cryptocurrency mining using victim's cloud computer power).
+This year, 2020, an Amazon engineer also leaked customer secrets through a public Github repository.

-- Real world example

-This year, 2020, an Amazon engineer leaked customer secrets through a public Github repository.
 Some of the uploaded documents contained access keys for cloud services.
 Although the data had been committed inadvertently, the leaked credentials were retrieved by a third party within the half hour.

-Today, it is widely recommended to never store secret values in code.
+Nowadays it is widely recommended to never store secret values in code.
 Therefore, this tutorial will demonstrate the following alternatives:
 - Using environment variables for Spring Boot secrets
 - Secrets encryption and Cloud Config
 - Secrets management and Vault